2020 Scholarship Opportunity:Write a Winning Essay about Privacy

 New opportunity for students competing in the National LifeSmarts Championship: Write a winning essay on privacy and win a $2,000 scholarship sponsored by Synchrony Financial.

 LifeSmarts partners with Identity Theft Resource Center (ITRC) to help students and educators understand their online footprint, how to guard their privacy, what data is being shared through their devices and social media accounts, and what to do when faced with identity theft or data breaches.

 Privacy means different things to different people.
 Most consumers have an expectation that they are in control of what they share about themselves – and with whom they share it – both in the real world and online; however, many are sharing more than they think and without fully understanding the consequences.

-The student writing the winning essay will win a $2,000 post-secondary scholarship from ITRC and sponsor, CyberScout.
+The student writing the winning essay will win a $2,000 post-secondary scholarship from ITRC.
 Five additional students will win Honorable Mentions and receive $100 gift cards.

 An independent panel of judges will evaluate essays using the following criteria:

-inclusion of personal experiences and/or examples, especially those that changed a student’s views about privacy, or made the student take steps to secure their privacy (15 points)
+inclusion of personal experiences and/or examples, especially those that informed a student’s views about data breaches and privacy (15 points)

 readability and clarity (5 points)